-You can view and run this example on Oracle Live SQL at %ROWTYPE Variable Represents Join Row join_rec c2%ROWTYPE; -- includes columns from two tables

 '''

+Live SQL:

+You can view and run this example on Oracle Live SQL at %ROWTYPE

+Variable Represents Join Row

+'''

+'''

 DECLARE

 CURSOR c2 IS

 SELECT employee_id, email, employees.manager_id, location_id

 FROM employees, departments

 WHERE employees.department_id = departments.department_id;

+join rec c2%ROWTYPE; -- includes columns from two tables

+'''

+'''

 BEGIN

 NULL;

 END;

-//

 '''

-5.11.4.3 %ROWTYPE Attribute and Virtual Columns
+5.12.4.3 % ROWTYPE Attribute and Virtual Columns

-If you use the \$ROWTYPE attribute to define a record variable that represents a full row of a table that has a virtual column, then you cannot insert that record into the table.
+If you use the %ROWTYPE attribute to define a record variable that represents a full row of a table that has a virtual column, then you cannot insert that record into the table.
 Instead, you must insert the individual record fields into the table, excluding the virtual column.

-Example 5-42 Inserting %ROWTYPE Record into Table (Wrong)
+Example 5-44 Inserting %ROWTYPE Record into Table (Wrong)